-He does not like: walnuts, soft fruits e.g. strawberries or raspberries (unless he can pick them fresh himself from the strawberry plants in the garden!).
-He will eat cherries if no grapes are available!
-He will not eat bread unless it has honey on it!
+We have experimented with various foods and so far have found that they like:honey, peanut butter, pine nuts, grapes, raisins, flapjacks and most muffins, but they don't seem to like walnuts, soft fruits e.g. strawberries or raspberries (unless they can pick them fresh from the strawberry plants in the garden!).
+They will not eat bread unless it has honey on it!

 The BBC Springwatch team visited the area in May 2011 primarily to film the beavers in Knapdale, but they also took a trip to Dunchraigaig House to film the Pine Marten.
 Despite a wild storm raging, they still managed to get some good footage of her and Charlie Hamilton James was very excited to see her in the garden.